This World War II veteran played a song for the sniper trying to kill him

 Jack Tueller thought to himself that the sniper, suddenly being on the losing end of World War II in Europe, was probably as scared and lonely as he was.
 And so he decided to play a German love song on the trumpet, Lili Marlene, and let the melody flow through Normandy’s apple orchards and into the European night.

-Listen to Tueller, who would live on to be a Colonel in the Air Force after the war, play his version of the tune in the video below (58 seconds in).
+Listen to Tueller, who would go on to become a colonel in the Air Force after the war, play his version of the tune in the video below.

 The captured German, just 19 years old, burst into tears and into the song Tueller played the night before.
-In broken English, the man told Tueller he thought about his fiancée and his entire family when he heard his trumpet — and he couldn’t fire.
+In broken English, the man told Tueller that he thought about his fiancée and his entire family when he heard his trumpet — and he couldn’t bring himself to fire.
 It was the song he and his fiancée loved and sang together.
 The man stuck out his hand.

 Captain Jack Tueller shook the hand of his captured enemy.

-Jack Tueller died in 2016 in his native state of Utah at age 95, still playing the same trumpet he carried on all of his World War II air sorties.
+Jack Tueller died in 2016 in his native state of Utah at the age of 95, still playing the same trumpet he had carried on all his World War II air sorties.